Skip over main navigation

 Contact Us

-• Our ALPA Member Stores
+• ALPA Member Stores

-Our ALPA Member Stores
+ALPA Member Stores

-The Community Development Program is a remote employment and community development program.
-CDP supports job seekers in remote Australian communities to build work‐like skills, address employment barriers and contribute to their communities through a range of high quality activities.
+The Remote Australia Employment Service (RAES) is the NIAA’s remote employment scheme.
+RAES supports job seekers in remote Australian communities to build work skills, address employment barriers and contribute to their communities.

 • Working Remote